kaekeshan/kaekeshan.github.io/content/seedbank/multiple_github_accounts.md

 	email = secondary email address
 [core]
     sshCommand = "ssh -i ~/.ssh/id_25519_test"
 ```
 ### Validate the configs

 Go to the gitdir defined within the ~\.gitconfig for the secondary account
-clone a repository using SSH
+Clone a repository using SSH

 ```bash
 git clone git@host-name:account/repo.git
 ```
 >[!info] repeat for all user accounts